English

 Cultural Capital

-The rich creative and cross-curricular nature of English enables all the children at St. Hugh’s to develop the cultural capital they need to succeed in later life.
+The varied nature of English enables all the children at St. Hugh’s to develop the cultural capital they need to succeed in later life.
 The children are exposed to a variety of vocabulary, genres, characters and experiences - through listening, reading, discussion, debate and empathy.
-Our reading schemes and topics are carefully chosen to ensure that the children are exposed to the richest literary opportunities to help them acquire the cultural capital they need to succeed in life.
+Our reading schemes and writing topics are carefully chosen to ensure that the children are exposed to the richest literary opportunities to help them acquire the cultural capital they need to succeed in life.

 British Values